Our health care system is in crisis. Without swift action, that crisis could threaten every North Carolina family’s health and finances.

 Payment for care does not adequately support effective strategies that improve patient health and reduce the amount of unnecessary care prescribed such as primary care, coordinated care, patient involvement in care decisions, and the use of evidence-based care.

 High-performing health systems that seek to reduce unnecessary care, like the Mayo Clinic and Utah’s Intermountain Health System, can reduce costs per patient by as much as 43%, while providing quality care.
 If America’s hospitals achieved Intermountain’s level of quality and efficiency, we would spend $299 billion less a year for hospital care.
+If North Carolina hospitals improved their efficiency by 43%, the state would save $7 billion.

 Excessive Administrative Expenses Inflate Insurance and Medical Prices